mvrt-115/MVRT_Site/app/join/index.md

 hero: /img/hero/join.jpg
 ---

+Registration for the 2016-2017 season is now live!
 There are three easy steps to become a member of MVRT.
 The deadline for completing all parts is (TBD) in late September.

 -----